-Trajectory Mixing is an innovative, patented technology that replaces traditional stirring and kneading tools with dynamic motion processes.
-Discover the process of trajectory mixing, its physical principles, mechanisms to optimize mixing quality, and specific application areas.
+Trajectory mixing is an innovative, patented technology that replaces traditional stirring and kneading tools with dynamic motion processes.
+Discover the trajectory mixing process, its physical principles, the mechanisms for optimizing mixing quality, and the specific application areas.

 Process of Trajectory Mixing